gianverdum/twitter-clone/README.md

 ## ✅ To Do

-- Unit & e2e tests
-- Pagination for listing endpoints
+- Comments module
-- Likes and retweets
+- Post likes and retweets
+- Infinite scroll
+- Unit and integration tests

 ---